shandiya/RecreationThursday/README.md

 # RecreationThursday

 Scripts and plots from RecreationThursday projects
-Information pertaining to RecreationThursday projects [here](https://github.com/sharlagelfand/RecreationThursday)
+Information regarding RecreationThursday projects may be found [here](https://github.com/sharlagelfand/RecreationThursday)